Kirschzelle/ATCG-LMM/README.md

 start-metal.sh
 ```

-3. If the model download doesn't work proberly, download it from here:
+3. If the model download doesn't work proberly, you can download it manually:
 ```bash
 https://huggingface.co/bartowski/Llama-3.2-3B-Instruct-GGUF
 ```

-4. The script also starts the project.
+4. Running the script also starts the project.